ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Cultural Value Alignment Evaluation

 \paragraph{Evaluation} We use vllm with constrained sampling to generate answers.
 For a given question, we constrain the output tokens to be the symbols of the options {(e.g., 1,2,3,4)} and constrain the output token number to be 1.
-Then we take the token logprob across the specified options and re-normalize them to get the distribution of the answer options \cite{robinson2023leveraging}.
-We measure the alignment using the distance between the model predicted probability distribution and human answer distribution.
-We use two metrics that are used separately in prior work~\cite{durmus2024towards,zhao-etal-2024-worldvaluesbench} to calculate the distance: (a) \textbf{Jensen-Shannon distance} and (b) \textbf{Earth Mover's distance}, which is location-aware—it can't tell whether a prediction is ``almost right'' or ``very wrong'' if both are confident and equally wrong.
-For a finer comparison, we also measure the alignment by calculating the percentage of questions with distances below different thresholds.
-We use the language that is aligned with the target culture to prompt the language models (Chinese for both the World Values Survey questionnaire and the models trained on Chinese SWOW).\footnote{We collected the English and Chinese WVS questionnaire from the official website \url{https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp}}
+Then we take the token logprob across the specified options and re-normalize them to get the distribution of the answer options \cite{robinson2023leveraging}. {We measure the alignment using the distance between human answer distribution $P = (P_1, P_2, \dots, P_n)$ and the model predicted probability distribution $Q = (Q_1, Q_2, \dots, Q_n)$.\footnote{{$P$ and $Q$ are two discrete probability distributions on the same $n$-point ordered support ($\sum_{i=1}^n P_i = \sum_{i=1}^n Q_i = 1$).}} } We use two distance metrics that are used separately in prior work~\cite{durmus2024towards,zhao-etal-2024-worldvaluesbench}: (a) \textbf{Jensen-Shannon distance (JSD)}, {which measures the distributions differences using category-wise probability divergence without considering any relationship between categories;\footnote{{ $\mathrm{JSD}(P, Q) = \sqrt{\frac{D(P \parallel M) + D(Q \parallel M)}{2}}$, where $M = \frac{1}{2}(P + Q)$.
+The $D(. \parallel .)$ is the KL-Divergence of two distributions, e.g., $D_{\mathrm{KL}}(P \parallel M) = \sum_{i=1}^{n} P_i \log \frac{P_i}{M_i}.$}}} and (b) \textbf{Earth Mover's distance (EMD)}, {which measures the accumulated cost of moving probability mass along the ordered scale.\footnote{{$EMD(P, Q) = \frac{1}{n}\sum_{i=1}^{n} \big| \delta_i \big|$, where $\delta_0 = 0$ and $\delta_{i+1} = \delta_i + P_i - Q_i, \quad i = 0, \dots, n-1$.}}} {Both $0 \le \mathrm{JSD}(P, Q) \le 1$ and $0 \le \mathrm{EMD}(P, Q) \le 1$, closer to 0 means better alignment.
+JSD is more suitable for categorical distributions, whereas EMD is more appropriate for ordinal distributions as it considers the accumulated distance between options.
+As WVS answers include both types, we use both metrics.} {We evaluate performance on the test set at two levels: (a) aggregate overall scores computed over the entire set, and (b) a finer breakdown measuring the percentage of questions with distances below different thresholds of JSD/EMD.}

-\paragraph{Approaches} We use Vanilla models as our \textbf{baseline} to understand to what extent the models are currently aligned with the specified culture.
-We apply the same prompts as the Vanilla models on our fine-tuned models to understand how the impact of fine-tuning on word associations does on transferring the cultural values encoded.
-We also included two 70B-scale models for zero-shot prompting, which allows us to contextualize our results more broadly and estimate the potential upper bound that word associations can provide.
+\paragraph{Approaches} We use Vanilla models as our \textbf{baseline} to understand their \textit{initial alignment} towards a specific culture.
+We apply the same prompts as the Vanilla models to our fine-tuned models to measure the extent of cultural value transfer.
+We also include two 70B-scale models for zero-shot prompting, which allows us to contextualize our results more broadly and estimate the potential upper bound that word associations can provide.